Welcome to the Mikolka Lab

 Maros Kolomaznik

 Postdoctoral researcher at Biomedical Centre Martin with interest in surfactant biology.
-Maros graduated doctoral study at JFM CU, during study completed a research fellow at the Experimental Laboratory for Surfactant Research in Lübeck, Germany.
 His research is focused on pulmonary surfactant, acute lung injury and evaluation of the biophysical activity of surfactants of various origins.

 Nikolett Nemcova

 PhD student at Department of Physiology JFM CU with interest in molecular biology of exogenous surfactant.
-Nikolett graduated magister study at Faculty of science Comenius University.
+Master of Science in Molecular Biology.

 Publications